The Third Shore

 Editor's note · excerpt

 This issue is for the generation that was promised something.
-Promised: if your test scores were high enough, you'd vault out.
-If you went abroad far enough, you'd escape.
-If you came back precisely enough, you'd be respectable.
+If your test scores were high enough, you would vault out.
+If you went far enough abroad, you would escape.
+If you came back precisely enough, you would be respectable.
 Then the promises were cancelled.
-Zhaozhao writes a 28-year-old overachiever, post-resignation, learning to write again as if she were eight.
-Yingmeng writes a male body, "excreted into the night," in the same office tower.
-LYJ, in four short stanzas, names the diagnosis: what left my mouth was not me.
-All three are writing about one thing — a person raised by a script, then abandoned by it, learning, slowly, to speak.
-We do not write prescriptions.
-We publish only how they are learning to talk.
+Zhaozhao writes a 28-year-old overachiever who, after resigning, begins learning to write again as if she were eight.
+Yingmeng writes a male body "excreted into the night" in the same office tower.
+LYJ, in four short stanzas, sets down a diagnosis: what left my mouth was not me.

 Members read on